uktrade/platform-tools/dbt_copilot_helper/COMMANDS.md

 [↩ Parent](#copilot-helper-bootstrap)

-    Migrate secrets from your gov paas application to AWS/copilot.
+    Migrate secrets from your GOV.UK PaaS application to DBT PaaS.

-    You need to be authenticated via cf cli and the AWS cli to use this commmand.
+    You need to be authenticated via Cloud Foundry CLI and the AWS CLI to use this command.

-    If you're using AWS profiles, use the AWS_PROFILE env var to indicate the which profile to use, e.g.:
+    If you're using AWS profiles, use the AWS_PROFILE environment variable to indicate the which profile to use, e.g.:

     AWS_PROFILE=myaccount copilot-bootstrap.py ...